 - —Map reception, waiting, and treatment circulation

-- —Validate utility and storage assumptions early
+- —Check utility and storage assumptions early

-- —Plan phased execution around launch deadlines
+- —Plan the build around launch deadlines

 What to Finalize Before Build-Out